waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

-# Financial risk management using Machine Learning on zSystems
+# Financial Risk Management using Machine Learning on z/OS

 The following documentation will introduce the available Financial Risk Management API published on IBM Bluemix with Machine Learning on z/OS running on the IBM z Systems Mainframe through a simulated retail bank called MPLbank.